MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/b/bulk.md

 # bulk

-In content for a general audience, don’t use *bulk* as an adverb, such as *bulk add* or *bulk edit*, unless the term is in the UI.
+In content for a general audience, don’t use *bulk* as an adverb, such as *bulk add* or *bulk edit,* unless the term is in the UI.

 In content for a technical audience, avoid using *bulk* as an adverb to describe an action performed on multiple objects.
 Try *in bulk* as an alternative.